 China ‘Stumbling’ in the Pacific

-A new report from ’s Lowy Institute for International Policy critiques China’s in the region, BBC reports:
+A new report from Australia’s Lowy Institute for International Policy critiques China’s foreign policy in the Pacific region, BBC reports:

 “China lacks a coherent strategy for its aid programme in the Pacific – beyond checking and reversing diplomatic recognition of Taiwan,” the report states.